Skip to content

 8. All downstream queries are scoped to that organization

 Organization switching: The OrgSwitcher component redirects to {slug}.{CLINIC_DOMAIN} — a full page navigation to the other org's subdomain.
-The legacy PUT /v1/me/switch-organization endpoint remains as a fallback.
+The PUT /v1/me/switch-organization endpoint is the secondary, API-driven path for clients that prefer it.

 Organizations can configure their own domains in addition to the default subdomains.